The Rotherham NHS Foundation Trust Library & Knowledge Service

 Our Finding the Evidence training workshop will give you more information and the opportunity to practise searching and browsing the Cochrane Library.

-If you wish to book onto a session please see the current training timetable.
+If you wish to book onto a session please contact us.
 We also offer one-to-one training on this subject.

 Picture